-30×60 Compact Folding Binoculars???
+30×60 Compact Folding Binoculars

-I just had to buy these tiny “30×60 Compact Folding Binoculars” because I wanted to know what die 30×60 means and whether that thing was any good at all.
+I just had to buy these tiny “30×60 Binoculars” because I wanted to know what die 30×60 means and whether that thing was any good at all.
 After all, this is a bestseller on Amazon.
 It is sold from various sellers under different labels, sometimes with quite different specifications.
 But it seems to be made by the same factory in china.

 If you look around you can find it for as low as around 10 $, which is unbelievable.
 That’s what cheap sunglasses cost with two thin plastic lenses.
 How can an optical instrument with 3 or 4 lenses and a prism be so cheap?
 Low price seems to be a buying incentive to many people who don’t know about binoculars.
 But can you get reliability, functionality, and at least some optical performance from such cheap binoculars, or are they just a bad toy?